Perlkonig/personal-blog/01.blog/fallcon-31-2018-wrap-up/item.md

 I found it easier to see what others were doing in Terraforming Mars.
 I felt like I actually had some control during the drafting phase.
 With Heaven and Ale I could quickly get a sense of opponents' scoring positions, but it was not clear what an opponent's strategy was or how I could thwart it.

 Which means that Terraforming Mars is a little more relaxed than Heaven and Ale.
 It rewards thoughtful strategy, and there seems to be little opportunity for wholesale change partway through.
 We played the basic game with generic corporations and starting cards as dealt.
 In the full game, each corporation has different starting powers, which will greatly guide your opening strategy.
 And you start with a draft, letting you develop your strategy from the beginning.
 I'm certain that would make a big difference.
 Heaven and Ale is more race like.
-You feel like you're just treading water, fighting to stay alive :smile:
+You feel like you're just treading water, fighting to stay alive :fa-smile:

 Ultimately, this is a game I want to play again, but I'm not prepared to invest in it myself just yet.
 We'll see what editions come in the future.